ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Multi-architecture Amazon EKS cluster with x86 and Arm-based (Graviton) nodes

 A multi-architecture Kubernetes cluster runs workloads on multiple hardware architectures, typically arm64 and amd64.
-To learn more about multi-architecture Kubernetes you can create a hybrid cluster in Amazon EKS and gain some practical experience with arm64 and amd64 nodes.
+To learn more about multi-architecture Kubernetes, you can create a hybrid cluster in Amazon EKS and gain some practical experience with arm64 and amd64 nodes.
 This will also help you understand multi-architecture container images.

 ## Before you begin